wks-sumo-logic/dropbox-retrieval/readme.md

     7. specify script verbosity ( default is 0 or silent save errors )
         prompt> ./bin/dropbox_downloader.py -c /var/tmp/dropbox_downloader.cfg -v 5

-    8. initiallize a starter configu file prompt> ./bin/dropbox_downloader.py -i
+    8. initialize a starter configu file prompt> ./bin/dropbox_downloader.py -i

+    9. specify a specific set of time stamps prompt> ./bin/dropbox_downloader.py -s 2021-04-25T18:18:16Z#2021-04-26T18:18:16Z -c /var/tmp/dropbox_downloader.cfg

+NOTE: the stamps are in the T and Z format as you see above, and need to be in start_date#final_date format

 To Do List:
 ===========

+* remove locking file

+* refactor checksums to include all sums files

-* improve logging and output files
+* rethink log and checksum management to acrhive and/or delete old files

 License
 =======